-In select cases, high school students receive college credit through courses offered at RCBC or through their high school.
+In select cases, high school students can receive college credit through courses offered at RCBC or through their high school.
 All high school students will need consent from their high school administrator and parent/guardian.
-For more information on this program visit: rcbc.edu/high-school-students.
+For more information on this program visit: rcbc.edu/highschool.

-Students begin working toward an associate degree while completing their high school coursework by participating in the following programs:
+Students can begin working toward an associate degree while completing their high school coursework by participating in the following programs:

 - 1. Online Discount Courses Students can take select online courses while still enrolled in high school and receive a tuition discount. - 2.
 College Acceleration Program (C.A.P.)
-The College Acceleration Program provides students with the opportunity to take college-level courses for credit at Rowan College at Burlington County while enrolled in their current high school.
+The College Acceleration Program provides students the opportunity to receive college credit from Rowan College at Burlington County while enrolled in their current high school.
 Courses in this program are taught by high school teachers who have been approved by RCBC.
 RCBC determines the courses that qualify for this program.
 For more information on this program visit: rcbc.edu/CAP. - 3.
 RCBC Offered Courses Students can take classes at any of our campus locations while still enrolled in high school.